Are You Nuts?

 - Walnuts contain more heart-healthy omega-3 fatty acids than any other nut.

 Key Point: Inattention to portion size is a major contributor to weight gain, regardless of whether the food ingested is healthy.
-If you consume more calories than you burn through activity, you will store fat.

 Although nuts provide an excellent source of heart-healthy fats, protein and fiber, they pack a calorie wallop.
 Just 1.5 ounces of unsalted cashews contain 240 calories and 19.5 grams of fat.
 At the same time, epidemiologic data shows that higher nut consumption is not associated with an increased likelihood of weight gain among women.1How to explain this seeming contradiction?
 Having studied science, I understand that energy can neither be created nor destroyed.
 So if we are ingesting nuts and not gaining weight, then where do the nut calories go?
 I did my homework and uncovered the following theories: